Farini/SkyNation/Readme.md

 - [ ] Model - Guild Missions (About.MD)
 - [ ] Model - Accounting with Totals (total oxygen, total water, total energy)

-- [ ] Person - Learning Skills (bigger than 2, repeat a skill)
 - [ ] Store - Save receipt in a file
-- [ ] Store - Use Promocode underneath products AND use a button to get there.

 - [ ] Settings (Entrance) - Leaving a Guild - must update the View afterwards.
 Use same logic as people selector (warning messages)
 - [ ] Outpost - Upgrade must update the view (OutpostController), and be more careful with the ".finished" state, because that is how we get it when it's finished.

 - [ ] Mars Scene - City Garage - Vehicle Validation (when arriving (orbit)) - needs a token, if not valid.
+- [ ] Mars Scene - City Garage - Delete Vehicle from Guild at end of `unload`

 - [ ] Blender - Reduce Vertex Count, and make scene "DecorKit", to gather resources from there.
 - [ ] Blender - Consistent Materials - Metal1(Aluminium), Metal2(Copper), White, Rubber, Solar Panels, etc